lim1ts/Team-Lost-Essentials/README.md

 Short-term roadmap for the future.

+// We totally failed to meet these deadlines.

 | What | When |
 | :--- | :--- |
 | Stub articles - reference dumps and quick notes for General, OSCP, Reverse Engineering, Pwn, Web, Exploit Development. | 18th February 2019 |